AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingProbabilityToLeavePredictionModel.md

 ```

-However, this require setting the model's parameters to these settings temporarily so that it can be biased to "0" at start up as shwon below.
+However, this require setting the model's parameters to these settings temporarily so that it can be biased to "0" at start up as shown below.

 ```lua